React Integration

 useGridUndoRedo() | features/undo-redo | undo, redo, canUndo, canRedo |

-import { useRef, useState } from 'react';import { DataGrid, useGridEvent } from '@toolbox-web/grid-react';import type { GridElement, CellCommitDetail } from '@toolbox-web/grid';
+import { createPortal } from 'react-dom';import { useId, useRef, useState } from 'react';import { useGridOverlay, type GridEditorContext } from '@toolbox-web/grid-react';

 return <DataGrid rows={employees} gridConfig={config} />;}Important: Always use